 This month I have dedicated myself to working on three UFOs and learning a crochet technique that has eluded me for quite some time now, and that one that grabbed my attention today was a bag that refuses to be finished.

-To that end, I have completed a training swatch for Todd Paschall’s Crochet by Numbers method, made measurable progress on my great granny square, modest, but forward progress on the Big Rug, and today, I finally finished another row on my version of the Mamy bag which, rather than using the hexagon in the original pattern, makes use of the African Flower hexagon motif.
+I had completed a training swatch for Todd Paschall’s Crochet by Numbers method, made measurable progress on my great granny square, modest, but forward progress on the Big Rug, and today, I finally finished another row on my version of the Mamy bag which, rather than using the hexagon in the original pattern, makes use of the African Flower hexagon motif.

 The Mamy bag that I began on July 13, 2010, is a bag meant for adventure, but it has been defying my efforts to finish it for 6 months now.
 Today, however, I made a enough forward progress that I am beginning to think I might finish it before January ends.
 Over the last two days I have completed 11 additional hexagons, nearly a quarter of the total needed to complete the bag.